 See what coach Grant Broggi has his small garage gym set up for his clients.

 Anyway, he has a couple nice portable squat stands he brings outside for doing overhead presses.
 That works well for him.
-In your home garage, your driveway is most likely sloped, maybe even worse than your driveway, and using squat stands like that are not safe on anything but a flat surface.
+In your home garage, your concrete floor is most likely sloped, maybe even worse than your driveway, and using squat stands like that are not safe on anything but a flat surface.